Photo by: Ron Rosenstock

 The sea is always dramatic at the Butt of Lewis, as the waters of The Atlantic meet The Minch.
 Nearby is the Port of Ness, a small scenic fishing port.
 The Arnol Black House is a Scottish Heritage site where both ‘black houses’ and a ‘white house’ have been preserved as a small museum.
 Black houses were the traditional home for hundreds of years, where families lived in one space with a peat fire in the middle of the floor, while livestock were kept in another space.

 Carloway is best known for the Carloway Broch, a once fortified impressive round stone structure.
 The world-famous standing stones of Callanish are just a few miles away from your lodge, where you will photograph in the twilight, as well as by day.
-Overnights Outer Hebrides (B, L each day)
+Overnights Outer Hebrides (B, D; B; B; B)

 October 9: Lewis/Harris – Glasgow - Home

 Depart on a flight (suggested time to be announced) from Stornoway (SYY) to Glasgow and connect with flights home.
 Strabo cannot be responsible for flight delays, therefore depending on timing of your return flight home, and optional overnight at airport hotel may be necessary.
-(B)
+(B given time)

 PLEASE NOTE: Your flights will be booked multi-city: Home/GLA; SYY/Home (likely connecting through Glasgow)